jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   - A boss leverages his authority to force employees to do what he wants.
   - People will follow a leader even if they have no authority.

+1. Tell me about a situation when you were wrong.

 1. Your company uses Linux and other open source software.
 What does it do to contribute back to the open source community?